How to Pack a Rucksack in Winter

 - At the top will be my first additional layer of clothing, so that as the day progresses I can add successive layers in order as required.

-There is no absolute right or wrong to do this, and this is just a method that works well for me.
-The only ‘wrong way’ is a method which gets your clothing and kit wet, or lost and blown away in strong wind.
+There is no absolute right or wrong to do this.
+This is just a method that works well for me.
+The only ‘wrong way’ is if you get your kit wet, lost or blown away in strong wind.